-The Code applies to all activities on University Premises or University-support virtual platforms, and during any University Sponsored Activity, including Student Organization events and activities, regardless of location.
+The Code applies to all activities on University Premises or University-support virtual platforms, and during any Sponsored Activity. includina Organization events and activities, regardless of location.
 The University may apply the Code to behavior which occurs elsewhere when the University can demonstrate a clear and distinct interest as an academic institution regardless of where the conduct occurs, and which: